ioan-chera/eureka-editor/README.txt

-Eureka 0.88 README
+Eureka 0.95 README
 ==================

-by Andrew Apted  <ajapted@users.sf.net>   Christmas 2012
+by Andrew Apted  <ajapted@users.sf.net>   Feb 2013

 INTRODUCTION

-Eureka is a map editor for the classic DOOM games, and the main target is Linux operating systems (although a version of Windows may come later).
+Eureka is a cross-platform map editor for the classic DOOM games.
+The supported operating systems are Linux (and other Unix-likes), Windows and MacOS X.

 It started when I made a fork of the Yadex editor and attempted to make it use a proper GUI toolkit, namely FLTK.
 I also wanted